CAMP MURRAY, Wash. --

-Col. Scott C. Humphrey became the new commander of the 225th Air Defense Group during an assumption of command ceremony at the Pierce County Readiness Center, Camp Murray, Wash., April 10, 2019.
+Col. Ricardo L.A.
+Camel became the new commander of the 225th Air Defense Group during a change of command ceremony at the Pierce County Readiness Center, Camp Murray, Washington, Dec.
+3, 2022.